-&quot;To my beloved Brethren at Leeds, &c.
+&quot; To my beloved brethren at Leeds, &c.

-&quot;Grace and Peace be multiplied!
-I thank my God on your behalf, for the grace which is given unto you, by which ye stand fast in one mind and in one spirit.
-My Master, I am persuaded, sent me to you at this time, to confirm your souls in the present truth-in your calling, in the old paths of Gospel ordinances.
-O that ye may be a pattern to the flock for your unanimity and love!
-O that ye may continue steadfast in the word, and in fellowship, and in breaking of bread, and in prayers, (private, family, and public,) till we all meet around the great white threne!-- I knew beforehand, that the Sanballats and Tobiahs would be grieved when they heard, there was a man come to seek the good of the Church of England.
+(private, family, and public,) till we all meet around the great white throne !- I knew before hand that the Sanballats and Tobiahs would be grieved when they heard there was a man come to seek the good of the church of England.
 I expected they would pervert my words, as if I should say, The Church could save you.
-So, indeed, you and they thought, till I and my brethren taught you better; and sent you, in and through all the means, to Jesus Christ.
-But let not their slanders move you.
+So, indeed, you and they thought, till I and my brethren taught you better; and sent you, in and through all the means, to Jesus Christ; but let not their slanders move you.
 Continue in the Old Ship.
-Jesus hath a favour for our Church, and is wonderfully visiting and reviving his work in her.
-It shall be shortly said, ' Rejoice ye with Jerusalem, and be glad with her, all ye that love her: Rejoice for joy with her, all ye that mourn for her?
-Blessed be God, you see your calling.
-Let nothing hinder you from going constantly to Church and Sacrament.\ Read the Scriptures daily in your families, and let there be a church in every house.
-The word is able to build you up; and if ye watch and pray always, ye shall be counted worthy to stand before the Son of Man.
-Watch ye, therefore, stand fast in the faith, quit yourselves like men, be strong: Let all your things be done in love.
+Jesus hath a favour for our church, and is wonderfully visiting and reviving his work in her.
+It shall be shortly said, 'Rejoice ye with Jerusalem, and be glad with her, all ye that love her: rejoice for joy with her, all ye that mourn for her, Blessed be God, you see your calling.
+Let nothing hinder you from going constantly to church and sacrament.\ Read the Scriptures daily in your families, and let there be a church in every house.
+The word is able to build you up; and if ye watch and pray always ye shall be counted worthy to stand before the Son of Man.
+Watch ye, therefore, stand fast in the faith, quit yourselves like men, be strong: let all your things be done in love.
 I rejoice in hope of presenting you all in that day.
-Look up, for your eternal salvation draweth near.
+Look up, for your eternal salvation draw-CHARLES WESLEY." eth near.